withastro/astro/examples/docs/src/content/docs/en/page-3.md

 ---
-title: Page 4
+title: "Page 3"
-description: Lorem ipsum dolor sit amet - 4
+description: "Lorem ipsum dolor sit amet - 3"
-layout: ../../layouts/MainLayout.astro
 ---

 This is a fully-featured page, written in Markdown!